clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

 a newly installed |CLOSIA| system:

 * Create a new user.
-* Install and update the OS software to its current version.
+* Update the OS to its most current version using `swupd`.
+* Install the most common applications for system administrators and developers using bundles.
 * Set up a new user and add the new user to the `wheel` group.
 * Install a GUI to test `sudo` privileges.

 .. note::
    Log in as the root user to complete the tasks in this